-- Communications and commitments made during the last 10 years is provided in an excel format that can be sorted or filtered and searched by name, operating area, keyword etc. (Commitment_Communication_Masterlist.xls). - A report on communications from April to December 2022, when the 2023-24 Operating Plan was being developed, is provided in .pdf format. - (CommunicationsWithCommitmentsReport_April 2022_Nov 2022.pdf). - A list of contacts for the PA TSA is provided in excel format. - (tblSakâw Stakeholders Query-November 2022.xls).
+- Communications and commitments made during the last 10 years is provided in an excel format that can be sorted or filtered and searched by name, operating area, keyword etc. (Commitment_Communication_Masterlist.xls). - A report on communications from April to December 2023, when the 2024-25 Operating Plan was being developed, is provided in .pdf format.
+(CommunicationsWithCommitmentsReport_April 2023_Nov 2023.pdf).

-Supporting Information for Section 3 - Engagement and Information Sharing Copies of the letter and radio ads to engage in the development of this operating plan are also found in Appendix B.
+Supporting Information for Section 3 - Engagement and Information Sharing

+Copies of the letter and radio ads to engage in the development of this operating plan are also found in Appendix B.